FlavScents AInsights Entry for Diethyl Succinate (CAS: 123-25-1)

 3. Natural Occurrence & Formation

-Diethyl succinate occurs naturally in various fruits, including apples and grapes, where it contributes to their characteristic aromas.
+Diethyl succinate occurs naturally in various fruits, including apples and grapes, contributing to their characteristic aromas.
 It can also be formed through the esterification of succinic acid with ethanol, a process that can occur naturally in fruits or be replicated synthetically.
-This compound is relevant to the designation of "natural flavor" when derived from natural sources, aligning with regulatory definitions that consider the origin and processing methods.
+Its presence in natural sources supports its designation as a "natural flavor" or "natural fragrance" component, depending on the context of its use and the regulatory definitions applied.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs